How Long Does It Take to Play 18 Holes of Golf?

 Golf is a very popular sport in the United States and other parts of the world.
 Millions of people enjoy playing golf every year.
 However, there are also many misconceptions about how long it takes to complete a round.

-This article will provide information on the average golf round length.
-This will give you a better idea of how much time you need to spend practicing before you can start competing.
+This article will provide information on the average golf round length and give you a better idea of how much time you need to spend practicing before you can start competing.

 We will cover the factors that affect the pace of a golf game and how each affects the total time needed to complete a round.